appdevdesigns/appdevjs/README.md

     node -v
     npm -v

 You will also need to [install MAMP](http://www.mamp.info/en/index.html) (on Mac) or [install XAMPP](http://www.apachefriends.org/en/xampp-windows.html) (on Windows.
 Use the "Installer" version).
-Take note of the port of the mysql server (default values are typically 3306 or 8889).
-Also take note of the path you installed it.
+Take note of the mysql server port (default values are typically 3306 or 8889).
+Also take note of the path to the mysql executable.
 When installing appDev, you will need to give the path to `mysql` and `mysqldump`.
 On Windows this is:

     C:\xampp\mysql\bin\mysql.exe
     C:\xampp\mysql\bin\mysqldump.exe